 Time is money, and the professional marketing needs to have a steady flow of clients to keep their business running.
 If your proposal has a set deadline for response (as we mentioned above), you need to enforce it without impunity.
 The client should know that the proposal is coming, and a quick back-and-forth email to confirm that you will be awaiting their reply should further emphasize the expectations.
 If the proposal doesn’t get a reply, do a few email follow-ups, but don’t let the offer stay on the table for too long.
 Stick to your deadlines, and withdraw your service offer if needed.

 Does figuring out how to write a marketing proposal seem difficult?
-Let the experts walk you through with the Bonsai’s proposal building tool, part of their comprehensive suite of freelance professional solutions.
+Let the us walk you through with a free Bonsai trial, so you can try the proposal building tool, part of the comprehensive suite of freelance professional solutions.